mariamnasser56/Clinic-Managment-System/README.md

 # 🏥 MediCore – Clinic Management System

-A **web-based Clinic Management System** where patients can easily browse doctors, filter by specialization, and **book appointments effortlessly**.
+A **web-based Clinic Management System** where patients can easily browse doctors, filter by specialization, and **book appointments easily**.
 Doctors can manage their bookings and **update available slots** through an intuitive dashboard.

 > ⚠️ **Note:** Doctors are pre-populated from the backend API, and there’s **no admin UI** to add or manage doctors—just for demonstration purposes.